-Regional water planning groups made a number of regulatory, administrative, and legislative recommendations in the adopted regional water plans to
+Regional water planning groups made a number of regulatory, administrative, and legislative recommendations3 in the adopted regional water plans to

-- facilitate the orderly development, management, and conservation of water resources; - facilitate preparation for and response to drought conditions so that sufficient water will be available at a reasonable cost to ensure public health, safety, and welfare; - further economic development; and - protect the agricultural and natural resources of the state and regional water planning areas.
+- facilitate the orderly development, management, and conservation of water resources; - facilitate preparation for and response to drought conditions so that sufficient water will be available at a reasonable cost to ensure public health, safety, and welfare; - · further economic development; and - protect the agricultural and natural resources of the state and regional water planning areas.

-Along with general policy and statutory recommendations, planning groups also made recommendations in the 2016 regional plans for designating river and stream segments of unique ecological value and unique sites for reservoir construction; however, the Texas Legislature is responsible for making the official designations of these sites.
+Along with general policy and statutory recommendations, planning groups also made recommendations in the 2016 regional plans for designating river and stream segments of unique ecological value and unique sites for reservoir construction;

+3 Available at www.twdb.texas.gov/waterplanning/rwp/plans/2016 however, the Texas Legislature is responsible for making the official designations of these sites.